ansible/ansible/rst/faq.rst

 What inspired Ansible?
 ----------------------

-Back when I worked for Red Hat and working on Cobbler, several of us identified a gap between provisioning (Cobbler) and configuration management solutions (cfengine, Puppet, etc).
+Back when I worked for Red Hat and working on `Cobbler <http://cobbler.github.com/>`_, several of us identified a gap between provisioning (Cobbler) and configuration management solutions (cfengine, Puppet, etc).
 There was a need for a way to do ad-hoc tasks efficiently, and various parallel SSH scripts were not API based enough for us.
-So we (Adrian Likins, Seth Vidal, and I) created Func -- a secure distributed command framework.
+So we (Adrian Likins, Seth Vidal, and I) created `Func <http://fedorahosted.org/func>`_ -- a secure distributed command framework.

 I always wanted to have a configuration management system built on Func, but never built it due to needing to spend time on Cobbler and other projects.
-In the meantime, a John Eckersberg developed Taboot, a deployment framework of sorts that sat on top of Func, using a YAML syntax very much like what Ansible now has.
+In the meantime, a John Eckersberg developed Taboot, a deployment framework of sorts that sat on top of Func, using a YAML syntax very much like what Ansible now has in :doc:`playbooks`.

 After trying to get Func running again recently at a new company, I got tired of some SSL and DNS issues and decided to create something a bit simpler, taking